shinheep/travel-frontend/README.md

 Our team will be creating a fullstack web application that will allow people to share their travel experience to a community of other travellers using this application.

-View the GIF of the project here:
+View the GIF of the project here: <br>
 ![Alt Text](https://res.cloudinary.com/dxqwpud0l/image/upload/v1643599423/Screen_Recording_2022-01-30_at_7_22_09_PM_AdobeCreativeCloudExpress_xj6hob.gif)

 ## Project Schedule